mit-quest/cloud-notes/README.md

-# cloud-notes
+# Cloud Notes
-## A Cloud Agnostic deployment service for Python Notebooks
+This aplication acts as a cloud platform provisioning, deployment, and congiguration service.
+It is mainly intended for Python Notebook execution and development intended for developers and researchers to get up and running in the cloud without previous cloud provisioning knowledge or the time to learn the skills needed to setup a cloud environment.

+## Project Status
 ![Azure Pipelines Status](https://dev.azure.com/MITQuest/cloud-notes/_apis/build/status/Cloud%20Notes%20%28GCP%29?branchname=master)

-To enable developers and researchers to get up and running in the cloud without previous cloud provisioning knowledge or the time to learn the skills needed to setup a cloud environment.
+## Scope
+Cloud Notes aims to accomplish several tasks related to notebook execution and development.
+1. Smiplify the cloud resource provisioning and deployments.
+2. Provide a consistent runtime environment across public cloud providers.
+3. Manage application dependencies.

+Cloud Notes is not intended to provide fully customizable resource provisioning and deployments or produce containers optimized for production serving.
+However, Cloud Notes is built on top of tools such as Docker and has native support for further customization through a minimal templating mechanism that utilizes dockerfiles.

 ## Getting Started
 ### Prerequisites